secure-video-journal/secure-video-journal.github.io/_posts/2025-07-01-cloud-secure copy.markdown

 ### 3. Don’t Let Data Roam

+Privacy isn't just about encryption — it's about **control**.
+We never send raw or derived user content (like transcripts, mood scores, or embeddings) to third-party AI services, analytics platforms, or vector databases.

-APIs talk **only** inside a private VPC; no third-party AI or analytics sees raw entries.
+APIs communicate **only** within a private VPC; model inference and analysis run entirely on our own infrastructure or directly in the browser.
-Logs strip PII and age-out after 30 days.
+Logs strip PII and age out after 30 days.
+No external eyes.
+No silent data leaks.

 ---